zcaceres/MPC/Student-Handbook/StudentHandbook.md

 #Student Handbook
 Hi!
-Welcome to the handbook of the MPC Creative Learning Community at Universidad Francisco Marroquín.
+Welcome to the handbook of the MPC at Universidad Francisco Marroquín.
 This will help you get started.

 > “All the world is my school and all humanity is my teacher.” ― George Whitman